Letter 1916-11-21

 Jan.13 [1917]

-Dear Fannie, I was very pleased to receive your letters of Nov.21st; 26th and Dec.
+I was very pleased to receive your letters of Nov.21st; 26th and Dec.
 5th yesterday, along with some of my returned mail.
 I’ll write a few lines in answer to them but cannot give you much news as I’m still in hospital.

 Well Fannie, I sincerely hope you get through this year but as to taking First Aid training; it is “no bon” as far as I can see but of course that mainly depends on how you would like the job.
 I should like to know what that “something funny” was, with which I was connected.